Pinsk: Interwar period

-Pińsk was the initial capital of the Polesie Voivodeship, but it moved to Brześć-nad-Bugiem (now Brest, Belarus) after a citywide fire on 7 September 1921.
-The population of the city grew rapidly in interwar Poland from 23,497 in 1921 to 33,500 in 1931.
-Pińsk became a bustling commercial centre, and 70% of the population was Jewish, in spite of considerable migration.
+Pińsk was the initial capital of the Polesie Voivodeship, but it was moved to Brześć-nad-Bugiem (now Brest, Belarus) after a citywide fire on 7 September 1921.
+According to the 1921 Polish census, the population of the city was 71.2% Jewish, 16.7% Polish, 9.8% Belarusian, and 2.1% Russian.
+The population of the city grew rapidly in interwar Poland, from 23,497 in 1921 to 33,500 in 1931.
+The city limits were expanded in 1929 and 1939.
+In 1925, the Catholic Diocese of Pinsk was established with the former Franciscan church designated its cathedral church.
+In 1926, Bishop Zygmunt Łoziński founded a theological seminary in Pinsk.

 Second World War

-Following the Soviet invasion of Poland in 1939, Pinsk and the surrounding area was annexed to the Byelorussian Soviet Socialist Republic.
-It was the seat of the Pinsk Oblast from 1940.
+During the invasion of Poland at the start of World War II, the Germans conducted an air raid on Pinsk on 9 September 1939.
+The city was eventually occupied by the Soviet Union on 20 September.
+It was annexed to the Byelorussian Soviet Socialist Republic and became the seat of Pinsk Oblast from 1940.

-After Operation Barbarossa, Germany occupied Pinsk from 4 July 1941 to 14 July 1944, as part of the Reichskommissariat Ukraine.
-Most Jews were killed in late October 1942 during the liquidation of the Pińsk Ghetto by the German Ordnungspolizei and the Byelorussian Auxiliary Police, 10,000 being murdered in one day.
-In 1945, after postwar border adjustments of Poland, Pinsk again became part of the Byelorussian Soviet Socialist Republic.